 A word of caution – this is a very rough calculation that does not take into account any of the other factors that contribute to weight loss.
 So take your results with a grain of salt.

 The answer is a cautious yes.
 If the primary cause of excess abdominal fat is alcohol and you eliminate alcohol from your life, your beer belly will shrink in sobriety.
 However, there are a number of diet and lifestyle factors that contribute to the dreaded beer belly.
 It’s important to talk to your doctor and create a tailored plan for losing weight.
 Excess belly fat is a serious health problem and should be taken seriously.

 The Bottom Line

 Does getting sober lead to weight loss?
 Most likely.
 Sobriety itself does not inherently cause weight loss.
-It’s the behaviors that sobriety supports that will help you shed some pounds.
+It is the behaviors that sobriety supports that will help you shed some pounds.

-If sobriety helps you reduce your daily calorie intake, inspires you to get moving, and helps you reduce stress and get better, quality sleep, then yes.
-You are going to lose weight, feel better, and completely level-up your life.
+If your newfound sobriety helps you reduce your daily calorie intake, inspires you to get moving, and helps you reduce stress and get better, quality sleep, then yes.
+You are going to lose weight, feel better, and completely level up your life.

 But there are some barriers to weight loss in early sobriety such as replacing alcohol with sugar and depression that can delay some of these sobriety benefits.

 It doesn’t mean you should give up on sobriety or that you will never lose weight after sobriety.
 It just means that it will happen at different times for different people.
 Some experience weight loss right away and others require a bit more time.

 The important thing is that you are improving your health, your overall quality of life, and your physical and emotional wellbeing.
 The other stuff will come in due time.